mit-unicycle/mit-unicycle/docs/building/manufacturing.md

 ### **3.3 reaction wheel support :**

-The part here bellow is designed to hold the threaded rod to hold the reaction wheel..
+The part here bellow is designed to hold the threaded rod to hold the reaction wheel.

 ![Alt text](../images/Manufacturing_images/Reaction_wheel_support.png)